 New Florence is a tiny borough located in the state of Pennsylvania.
 With a population of 666 people and two constituent neighborhoods, New Florence is the 876th largest community in Pennsylvania.
-Much of the housing stock in New Florence was built prior to World War II, making it one of the older and more historic boroughs in the country.
+New Florence has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, New Florence is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Florence is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Florence who work in sales jobs (16.23%), office and administrative support (12.66%), and food service (9.74%).

-New Florence is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, New Florence doesn't have a public transportation system that people use for their commute.

 The population of New Florence has a very low overall level of education: only 9.46% of people over 25 hold a 4-year college degree or higher.